Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Supernovae cosmology for CG models

-where $m$ and $M$ are the apparent and absolute magnitudes for a particular measured supernova.
-We also used the definition for the Hubble uncertainty parameter, which is given as $\bar{h} = \frac{H(z)}{100 \frac{km}{s.Mpc}}$, with $H(z)$ being the Hubble parameter.
-We obtained the normalized Friedmann equation $h(z)$, as a result from the definition for the line-of-sight co-moving distance \cite{deza2009encyclopedia}. \\ \\ Now that we have a model to fit against the supernovae data, we will use 359 low- and intermediate-redshift data points obtained from the SDSS-II/SNLS3 Joint Light-curve Analysis (JLA).
-This will be sufficient to test the transition phase between the matter dominated epoch (a decelerating expansion) and the late-time dark energy epoch (an accelerating expansion), which occurs at $z\approx 0.5$ \cite{linder2001understanding,capozziello2019model}.
-We will be using the absolute magnitudes for these supernovae in the B-filter that were calculated in the research papers \cite{conley2010supernova, Neill2009, Hicken2009}, and are represented by blue, green and magenta colour dots in the supernovae best-fit figures\footnote{These absolute magnitude values can also be found on NED.}. \\ \\ A question that may arise now is: ``What about the degeneracy between the Hubble parameter and the absolute magnitude of the supernovae?".
-Strictly speaking, since there exists a degeneracy between these two parameters, and usually the absolute magnitude is unknown, we cannot constrain the parameters using the supernovae data \cite{colgain2019hint}.
-In fact, normally you would have to use either a fixed absolute magnitude value for the supernovae (as done by \cite{colgain2019hint}, since it gives a robust enough prediction that the other free parameters, excluding the Hubble constant, can still be constrained), or you will need to use Cepheid variable star data, as done by \cite{freedman2001final, riess2009redetermination, riess20113}, where they determined the error on the distance modulus created by the uncertainty of the absolute magnitude, and add this correction to the supernovae's distance modulus. \\ \\ However, in our case it is not necessary, due to the fact that we used the absolute magnitudes as determined by \cite{Hicken2009, Neill2009, conley2010supernova}.
+However, in our case, it is not necessary, since we used the absolute magnitudes determined by \cite{Hicken2009, Neill2009, conley2010supernova}.
 In their work, they already incorporated the corrections to the absolute magnitudes when they calculated it.
-In fact, the corrections they made were specifically made to enable them to constrain the Hubble constant on Supernovae Type 1A data.
+The corrections they made were specifically made to enable them to constrain the Hubble constant on Supernovae Type 1A data.
 Therefore, our distance modulus also incorporates these corrections.
-Furthermore, we use a Markov Chain Monte Carlo (MCMC) simulation that takes into account the error on our the distance modulus, when calculating the best-fitting parameters.
-These errors include, the systematics errors that were obtained when acquiring the data (the error on the apparent magnitude found in the JLA dataset) and the errors on the absolute magnitudes as given by \cite{Hicken2009, Neill2009, conley2010supernova}.
-Therefore, we can use our calculated distance modulus as is. \\ \\ Now that we have a model and the accompanying dataset, we want to compare how the different CG models fare against the concordance model, namely the $\Lambda$CDM model.
-We will start with the best-fitting model for the $\Lambda$CDM model, to get an idea on what our ``true model" will look like.
-By assuming $\Omega_{k}=0$ (therefore, a flat universe), as well as making the substitution $\Omega_{\Lambda}= 1-\Omega_{m0}-\Omega_{r0}$, we find the normalized Friedmann equation for the $\Lambda$CDM model as
+Furthermore, we use a Markov Chain Monte Carlo (MCMC) simulation that takes into account the error on our distance modulus, when calculating the best-fitting parameters.
+These errors include the systematic errors that were obtained when acquiring the data (the error on the apparent magnitude found in the JLA dataset) and the errors on the absolute magnitudes as given by \cite{Hicken2009, Neill2009, conley2010supernova}.
+Therefore, we can use our calculated distance modulus as is.